-- The top marker is a black circle with a diameter of 20cm. - On one half of the circle, a square in the respective team color and of at least 8cm side length must be present. - On top the colored square a robot's number marker must be present. - On the other half of the circle must be a white triangle of side length 8cm, with one side going through the center of the black circle and the opposite edge pointing into the preferred forward movement direction of the robot.
-For robots with omni-directional drives, the triangle should point into the direction of a kicking device, if present. - The top markers of goal keepers carry two additional circles of 4cm diameter in the respective team color, and located as indicated in the figure.
+- The top marker is a black circle with a diameter of 20cm. - On one half of the circle, a square in the respective team color and of at least 8cm side length must be present. - On top the coloured square a robot's number marker must be present. - On the other half of the circle must be a white triangle of side length 8cm, with one side going through the center of the black circle and the opposite edge pointing into the preferred forward movement direction of the robot.
+For robots with omni-directional drives, the triangle should point into the direction of a kicking device, if present.